 One of the key advantages of using Harness alongside ArgoCD or Flux is its GitOps pipelines feature.
 These pipelines support automatic environment promotion and rollback, adding an extra layer of automation and control to your GitOps workflows.
 This capability is particularly valuable for organizations implementing complex multi-stage deployment strategies or those requiring stringent governance and approval processes.

-Furthermore, Harness enables GitOps gestures for infrastructure as code management changes with Terraform and OpenTofu.
+Furthermore, Harness enables GitOps gestures for infrastructure as code management changes with OpenTofu and legacy Terraform.
 This feature allows teams to extend the GitOps paradigm beyond application deployments to infrastructure provisioning and management.
 By treating infrastructure changes with the same rigor and version control as application code, organizations can achieve greater consistency and reliability across their entire technology stack.

 In conclusion, while Flux and Argo CD are powerful tools in their own right, integrating them with a platform like Harness can provide additional benefits in terms of visibility, control, and extensibility.
-As you evaluate these GitOps tools, consider how they might fit into your broader software delivery ecosystem and how a platform like Harness could help you maximize their potential.
+As you evaluate these GitOps tools, consider how they might fit into your broader software delivery ecosystem and how a platform like Harness provides the governance to make Argo CD scale.

 Ultimately, the choice between Flux and Argo CD (or a combination of both with Harness) will depend on your specific requirements, existing infrastructure, and team preferences.
 By understanding the strengths and capabilities of each tool, you can make an informed decision that best supports your organization's GitOps journey.